lhypds/pdfmd/README.md

 ------------------

 1. Azure AI Document Intelligence (`-e azureai`, default)
-   - This engine support OCR and provide higher accuracy.
+   - This engine supports OCR and provides higher accuracy.
    - Non-free and API key setup is required.

 2. pdfplumber (`-e pdfplumber`)
-   - This is a python package can do same thing pure locally.
+   - This is a python package that can do the same thing purely locally.
-   - For text-based document it's okay but for table-based document it is pretty low-accuracy.
+   - For text-based documents it's okay but for table-based documents it is pretty low-accuracy.
      Some tables with uncommon cell combination it cannot extract properly. (like missing words or disorded).
    - It's only support PDFs that text already exists in file, for scanned document or image not work.